Key Current Projects

 The Fraser Basin Council’s Youth Program is developing two storymaps of the Fraser and Cowichan Rivers to highlight their cultural, natural and recreational heritage values.
 The storymap will be an interactive, visual storytelling tool that provides easy access to information and an in-depth look at particular locations.
 This project is part of the national storymap project being developed by the Canadian Heritage Rivers System and Parks Canada.

 This project is led by the FBC’s Youth Program and will encourage a strong youth component.
-Through this program, two FBC Youth Advisory Committee members traveled down the Fraser River for a month long trip.
-FBC sponsored Brock Endean and Riley Brennan to take this trip in order to learn more about the Fraser as well as conduct interviews along the river and collect images for the Canadian Heritage Rivers System Storymap Project.
+Through this program, two FBC Youth Advisory Committee members traveled down the Fraser River for a once-in-a-lifetime trip with the Rivershed Society of BC's Sustainable Living Leadership Program.
+FBC sponsored Brock Endean and Riley Brennan to take this month-long trip in order to learn more about the Fraser as well as conduct interviews along the river and collect images for the Canadian Heritage Rivers System Storymap Project.

-Through our partnerships with Destination BC, Tourism Cowichan and Tourism Vancouver Island, we will be reaching out to youth and the general public via social media to get broader input on areas of importance along the river.
+Through our collaboration with Destination BC, Tourism Cowichan and Tourism Vancouver Island, we reached out to youth and the general public via social media to get broader input on areas of importance along the rivers.
+Thank you to all those who shared their photos and stories on Instagram and Facebook!

 We will also be engaging youth through classrooms to talk about the Cowichan River and to hear directly from youth about why the river is important to them.